On Saturday (1 August) the BBC introduced a new concessionary TV licence scheme for people aged 75 and over, if they receive Pension Credit.

-TV licences for people aged 75 and over have been free since November 2000.
-As of this year there are 4.6 million free TV licences in the UK, accounting for 17.6% of all TV licences.
+Under the previous scheme, which ran from November 2000 to July 2020, all households with someone aged 75 and over were eligible for a free TV licence.
+As of March 2019, there were 4.6 million free TV licences in the UK, accounting for 17.6% of all TV licences.

-The concession for over-75s was previously funded in full by the Department for Work and Pensions (DWP).
-The Government forecast that ceasing to fund the free TV licence would save it £725 million a year from 2020-21.
+The previous concession for over-75s was funded by the Department for Work and Pensions (DWP).
+The Government forecast that its decision to phase out its funding of free TV licences (announced in 2015) would save it £725 million a year from 2020-21.

-How many will be affected in my local area?
+How many will be affected by TV licence changes in my area?

-Official figures on TV licence holders, including beneficiaries of the free over-75s TV licence, are only published nationally.
+Official figures on TV licence holders, including those with the free over-75s licence, are only published nationally.
 There are no official breakdowns for regions, constituencies or local authority areas.

-Using the constituency data tool below you can access the estimates we produced in 2018, when the BBC launched its consultation on free TV licences.
+Using the constituency data tool below you can access our updated estimates, produced in July 2020.
 They are based on:

-Subtracting the latter from the former, we can obtain an indication of the number of households who may lose their free TV licences, based on 2018 data.
+Subtracting the latter from the former, we get an indication of the number of households which may lose their free TV licences, based on 2019 data.

 Use the dropdown menu below to select the constituency you’re interested in and view key statistics.